 c.
 Click the Select button.

 The content of your document is imported into the text field where you can edit the resource directly in the Resource or Lesson Builder tool.
-Once you are satisfied with your imported document, the next step is to describe your resource.
+It is recommended that you save and preview the resource once you have imported your document.
+Some formatting options are not supported and you may want to change the formatting for the best presentation in the platform.